rich-context-competition/rich-context-book-2019/12-dataset-mention-extraction-using-bilstmcrf-syracuse/main.md

 rate of 0.001 and batch size equal to 64.
 The hidden size of LSTM for character and word embedding is 80 and 300, respectively.
-For the regularization methods to avoid over-fitting, we use L2 regularization with alpha set to 0.01, we also use dropout rate equal to 0.5, and early stop strategy with patience set to 10.
+For the regularization methods to avoid over-fitting, we use L2 regularization with alpha set to 0.01, we also use dropout rate equal to 0.5.
 We trained 8 models with a combination of different GloVe vector size (50, 100, 300 and 300) and dropout rate (0.0, 0.5).
 The performances are reported on the test dataset in Table \[tab:Performance-of-proposed\].
 The best model is trained by word vector size 100 and dropout rate 0.5 with $F_{1}$ score 0.885.

 We also found some limitations to the dataset.
 Firstly, we found that mentions are nested (e.g. HRS, RAND HRS, RAND HRS DATA are linked to the